David P. Houghton: Education and early career

-Houghton was born and raised in St. Helens and Warrington in the northwest of England.
+Houghton was born and raised in St. Helens and Warrington in the northwest of England, but he is of mostly Irish and Italian descent.
 He received a B.A with Honours in politics from the University of Sheffield in 1989.
 He also received an M.A. in political science from the University of Pittsburgh in 1992, and a Ph.D. from the same school in 1996 with a thesis on "The Role of Analogical Reasoning in Foreign and Domestic Policy Contexts".

 He was then a lecturer in the Department of Government at the University of Essex from 1997 to 2003.
 From 2001 to 2002, he was a visiting scholar at the Mershon Center for International Security Studies at the Ohio State University, during a period of research leave from Essex.
 He taught at the University of Central Florida between 2003 and 2013, and was a senior lecturer in defence studies at King's College London from 2013 to 2016.